 It’s also a good step to make sure that new employees are equipped for what they need to do.
 If they need a laptop, ship it to them or have them pick it up ahead of time.
 If there’s proprietary software they need to get their job done, make sure they have access to it.
-This is just another way to demonstrate that you were expecting them and welcoming them to the team, and it will help them get up to speed quickly.
+This is just another way to demonstrate that you were expecting them and it will help them get up to speed quickly.

-It’s hard to introduce a new hire to people in the company if they’re not in the building, and a large zoom call can be overwhelming.
-Consider how you’ll familiarize new talent with their team (and the team with your new talent).
-Send an email, for instance, letting everyone know that a new hire has arrived.
-“Those introduction emails are big, letting everyone know who this person is, so when they’re on the call they’re not too shy to interact,” says Kylie Cimmino, a consultant with HR consulting firm Red Clover HR.
+It’s hard to introduce a new hire to people in the company if they’re not in the building, and a large Zoom call can be overwhelming.
+Consider how you’ll familiarize new talent with their team and vice versa.
+Send an email letting everyone know that a new hire has arrived.
+“Those introduction emails are big.
+They let everyone know who this person is, so when they’re on the call they’re not too shy to interact,” says Kylie Cimmino, a consultant with HR consulting firm Red Clover HR.

-At Miro, the company breaks the larger zooms into small groups to help people get to know each other.
+At Miro, the company breaks the larger Zoom calls into small groups to help people get to know each other.
 They even recently had everyone in their Amsterdam office play a board game together virtually.

 Miro also onboards hires in groups of five or six, even from geographically separate offices.
 “Over three weeks, they go through different sessions together, they learn the company’s values, they give each other feedback, they meet role models, they learn key structures,” Josephson says.
 “From the beginning, they’re learning together and creating socialization.”

-Consider creating checklists or other safeguards to ensure that when you hand off new hires to their new teams, their new teams have created procedures to include them in ongoing operations.
+Consider creating remote onboarding checklists or other safeguards to ensure that when you hand off new hires to their new teams, their new teams have created procedures to include them in ongoing operations.

-You can’t check on remote workers by strolling past their desk five times a day, so it’s important to stay in touch with them and make sure they have everything they need—but you also don’t want them to call you 15 times a day.
-One strategy: For at least the first week, there should be morning and evening check-in calls with the manager.
+You can’t check on remote workers by strolling past their desks five times a day, so it’s important to stay in touch with them and make sure they have everything they need.
+One strategy: For at least the first week, there should be morning and evening check-in calls with their manager.

 “Many people will say, ‘I don’t have time to have two phone calls with my new hire every day,’” Phillips says.
 “But if the manager doesn’t do that, the new hire is going to ping them [all day] and say, ‘I don’t understand this.’
 Whereas the manager can say, ‘Log all your questions and ask them to me at the end of the day,’ and it gives everybody a chance to breathe, and the new hire knows there’s going to be a time when they can connect.”

 Joining a company comes with a certain amount of administrative paperwork.
-If you’re still working in paper forms and you haven’t adapted to the new distanced reality, you may be behind the curve.
+If you’re still working in paper forms and you haven’t adapted to the new distanced reality for your remote onboarding process, you may be behind the curve.